 RAP is available for Standard NJCLASS loans in interest-only repayment or in principal-and-interest repayment plans.
 Loans that are deferred for both principal and interest payments are not eligible for RAP.
 Loans that have reached default status are also not eligible for this program.
 All parties to the loan must complete the application and provide the required documentation so that eligibility for the program can be evaluated.
-HESAA reserves the right to make a final determination on eligibility.
 Enrollment in RAP is subject to the availability of funds.